• Skip to primary navigation

 Dye your eggs with food.
 Onions, red cabbage, and other food can be used to make beautiful eggs.
 Green Oklahoma has great tips for naturally dyeing Easter eggs.
 It’s amazing how many colors you can make just using food.

 You can also buy a natural dye kit.
-There are several great options out there including Earth Paints Natural Egg Dye Kit.
-Whole Foods and other natural food stores usually have some natural egg dye kits available around Easter.
+There are several great options out there including Color Kitchen’s kit and natural food stores usually have some natural egg dye kits available around Easter.

 When using real eggs try to use local, free-range eggs.
 This is the better option when it comes to the environment as well as the health of the chickens.